 One of the strengths of the course is that it provides practical, actionable tips on how to structure the proposal regardless of your topic, project, or the type of funder you are targeting.
 If you are not sure how to "sell" your idea to a funder, Dr. Feenstra's suggestions on how to frame your ideas will be useful.

 In the third section of the course, "Searching for Funds," Dr. Feenstra demonstrates how to look for funding opportunities offered by U.S. government agencies and foundations.
-He does this by showing how to search for opportunities using several resources including the government-managed website Grants.gov, a subscription database, and Google.
+He does this by showing how to search for opportunities using several resources including grants.gov, a subscription database, and Google.
 Dr. Feenstra has several ideas for conducting donor research using free Internet resources, tips that will be particularly useful to organizations that cannot afford a donor database subscription.

 In the fourth and final section of the course, "Course Wrap-Up," Dr. Feenstra includes a document on how to structure a letter of intent and offers guidance on what to do when your proposal is rejected.
 As of 2015, this final section also includes a sample grant proposal.